worldline-spain/flutter_votlin_app/flutter_votlin_app/README.md

-# Single package
+# Stream builder branch (single package)
-In this branch, we have app, domain and data but we have one single flutter package.
+In this branch, we don't have domain and data packages.
+We have one single package with the following structure:
+- app -> code used for build the user interface
+- core -> code that several classes and functions that could be reused in other projects with very few modifications
+- features -> business logic, use cases and datasources

-We have used the [stream builder](https://www.youtube.com/watch?v=MkKEWHfy99Y), in combination with [rxdart behavior subjects](https://pub.dartlang.org/packages/rxdart)
+On the other hand, we are using the [stream builder](https://www.youtube.com/watch?v=MkKEWHfy99Y), in combination with [rxdart behavior subjects](https://pub.dartlang.org/packages/rxdart)

 With this combination, we can implement some kind of MVVM pattern.